 Do you have any advice for someone just starting out?

 If you have no experience, and it’s your first time on set, you're maybe not doing the most creative job.
-But just knowing from being there before, I always try to enjoy myself, meaning that I’m deeply interested in what I’m doing.
+But just knowing from being there before, I have always tried to enjoy myself, meaning that I’m deeply interested in what I’m doing.
 No matter what you're doing on a film set, I think it's the most interesting work environment.
 I think you should just pay attention because I think the best way to learn is to watch other people shoot or just to be on set.

 In Los Angeles, we went into shelter in place the week before we were set to start shooting Euphoria Season 2.
 So we’re able to take more time prepping now and have a little more time on those tiny details which we usually don’t have—really storyboarding it out.